 Does the iPhone 12 Pro have face recognition?

-Yes, like other new generation iPhones, the 12 Pro has Face ID.
+Yes, like all iPhones released since 2017, the 12 Pro has Face ID.
 The sensor is located in the notch at the top of the front display.
-As well as being used to unlock the phone, Face ID is available in a number of apps to authenticate things such as app purchases or Apple Pay.
+You can use it to unlock the phone as well as authenticate sensitive functions like in-app purchases or Apple Pay transactions.

 Want to learn more about mobile?